Michel Fourmont

 Michel Fourmont (1690–1746) was a French antiquarian and classical scholar, Catholic priest and traveller.
 A member of the Académie des Inscriptions, he was one of the scholars sent by Louis XV to the eastern Mediterranean to collect inscriptions and manuscripts.
-He is now best remembered for the destruction of antiquities in Ancient Sparta and for having presented as genuine some forged inscriptions.
+He is now best remembered for the destruction of the antiquities in Ancient Sparta and for having presented as genuine some forged inscriptions.